 Restricted holidays

-The following is the list of restricted holidays in India for the year 2025:
+The following is the list of restricted holidays in India for the year 2026:

 New Year’s Day (1 January)

-Post the haze of glitz, glamour, and midnight sighs—start your new year by spending the first Mercury Day with yourself.
+Post the haze of glitz, glamour, and midnight sighs, start your new year by spending the first Mercury Day with yourself.
 Journal, read a short story, or slumber away to start the first work day of the new year with a fresh mind.

 Makar Sankranti/ Magha Bihu/ Pongal (14 January)

 Makar Sankranti is a Hindu harvest festival observed annually in different parts of India.
-The festival may wear a different hat in separate states(for instance, Magha Bihu in northeastern India and Pongal in South India), but underneath it all—it is the very first Indian festival of the year that awakens the spirit and keeps traditions alive.
+The festival may wear a different hat in separate states(for instance, Magha Bihu in northeastern India and Pongal in South India), but underneath it all, it is the very first Indian festival of the year that awakens the spirit and keeps traditions alive.

-Chaitra Sukladi/ Gudi Padava/ Ugadi/ Cheti Chand (30 March)
+Chaitra Sukladi/ Gudi Padava/ Ugadi/ Cheti Chand (19 March)

-Ram Navami (6 April)
+Ram Navami (26 March)

-In 2025, Ram Navami will be celebrated on Sunday, 6 April.
+In 2026, Ram Navami will be celebrated on Thursday, 26 March.
 Ram Navami signifies the birth of Ram as the seventh incarnation of Lord Vishnu in Ayodhya.

 Raksha Bandhan (9 August)

-In 2025, Raksha Bandhan will be celebrated on Saturday, 9 August.
+In 2026, Raksha Bandhan will be celebrated on Friday, 28 August.

 Raksha Bandhan is an auspicious day for siblings in India.
 It is a celebration of the precious bond between siblings, especially between a brother and a sister.

-Ganesh Chaturthi (27 August)
+Ganesh Chaturthi (14 September)

 Ganesh Chaturthi is an observance honoring Lord Ganesha, the elephant-headed deity.

-Bhai Duj (23 October)
+Bhai Duj (11 November)

-For the year 2025, Bhai Duj falls on Thursday, 23 October.
+For the year 2026, Bhai Duj falls on Wednesday, 11 November.

 Bhai Duj is a sacred Hindu festival observed on the last day of Diwali that honors the sweet bond shared by a brother and sister.
 Bhai Duj or Bhratri Ditwiya, also known as Bhau Beej (in Marathi) and Bhai Phota (in Bengali), relates to Yama (the God of death) and his sister, Yamuna, who put tilak on Yama’s forehead and showered the Akshat on him.

-Chhat Puja (28 October)
+Chhat Puja (15 November)

-For the year 2025, Chhat Puja falls on Tuesday, 28 October.
+For the year 2026, Chhat Puja falls on Sunday, 15 November.

 Chhat Puja is a spiritually significant tribute to the Sun God, Surya, primarily commemorated in the states of Bihar, Uttar Pradesh, Jharkhand, West Bengal, and specific areas of Nepal.